freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/displays.md

 ![DMD](dmd-game_over.jpg)
 <small>*A dot matrix display used in the late 90s - Photo © 2009 by [ElHeineken](https://commons.wikimedia.org/wiki/File:Pinball_Dot_Matrix_Display_-_Demolition_Man.JPG)*</small>

-VPE supports both segment displays and dot matrix displays (usually referred to as DMDs).
+VPE supports score reels used in the earliest electro-mechanical machines, as well as segment displays and dot matrix displays (usually referred to as DMDs).
 During game play displays are driven by the [Gamelogic Engine](xref:gamelogic_engine).
 VPE supports multiple displays per game.

 > [!note]
-> While the earliest electro-mechanical pinball machines used motorized score reels, and today's are using high resolution LCDs neither are yet supported in VPE.
+> Many of today's machines are using high resolution LCDs, which are not yet supported in VPE.

 ## Setup

-Displays are lazily bound, meaning that when the game starts the gamelogic engine announces its displays and VPE connects them to objects in your scene that actually render them.
+Displays are lazily bound, meaning that when the game starts, the gamelogic engine announces its displays and VPE connects them to objects in your scene that actually render them.
 Matching is done with an ID and depends on how the gamelogic engine being used manages displays.

-For example, in [MPF](xref:mpf_index) you name your displays yourself in the machine configuration, while PinMAME uses IDs like `dmd0` and `display0` to identify its DMDs and segment displays.
+For example, in [MPF](xref:mpf_index) you name your displays yourself in the machine configuration, while [PinMAME](xref:pinmame_index) uses IDs like `dmd0` and `display0` to identify its DMDs and segment displays.
+With [Visual scripting](xref:uvs_index), you define your own display IDs that must match with the displays on the playfield.

 ### Editor